marijnh/Eloquent-JavaScript/04_data.md

 {{index [array, searching], "indexOf method", "lastIndexOf method"}}

-The `indexOf` method has a sibling called `lastIndexOf`, which starts searching for the given element at the end of the array instead of the front.
+To search for a specific value, arrays provide an `indexOf` method.
+It goes through the array from the start to the end, and returns the index at which the requested value was found—or -1 if it wasn't found.
+To search from the end instead of the start, there's a similar method called `lastIndexOf`.

 ```
 console.log([1, 2, 3, 2, 1].indexOf(2));